abresh671/group-25/README.md

 ## Hooked - Phishing Detection & Analysis Toolkit

-**Hooked** ia a phishing detection and analysis toolkit we plan to build in Python, we will designed it to automate the detection and analysis of phishing websites and scale it on the way.
+**Hooked** ia a phishing detection and analysis toolkit we plan to build using Python, we will designed it to automate the detection and analysis of phishing websites and scale it on the way.

 ## Features we have in mind to impliment